tytydraco/yessleep/out/Dont_Look_at_Them.md

 *I heard what sounded like plates being set at the table and walked down to the dining room to see “Elizabeth” sitting “the girls” down to eat.*

-*I shut my eyes as quickly as I could and just listened.
+*I shut my eyes immediately and just listened.
 Elizabeth said, “Come join us Alfie.”
 The girls added on, “Yea daddy, come sit with us!”*

 *In my head, I knew it wasn’t them asking for me, but in my heart, for just a moment, I had my family back.*